 How might inflation affect small businesses?

-- Narrower profit margins: Profit margins, impacted by raised costs, could narrow.
-For businesses, this may mean making changes to better manage and forecast profit margins.
-By maintaining current profit margins during times of inflation or finding opportunities to increase them, you can continue to chart a path to profitability.
+Profit margins, impacted by raised costs, could narrow.
+For businesses, this may mean making changes to better manage and forecast profit margins

-The effects of inflation on a business can have many factors — from what type of business you operate, the goods and services you offer, or where you are located.
-Despite this, there are some ways you can actively manage your cash flow and help forecast your business’s finances and decisions you may need to make.
+How inflation affects your business will depend on several factors, including the type of business you run, the goods and services you offer and where you are located.
+Nonetheless, there are some universal ways you can manage your cash flow, help forecast your business’s finances and make decisions in light of inflation.

 Learn more about Square Banking.